team-thunderfoot/tabs/README.md

 ## Options

-• `tabContainer:` Specifies the ID selector for the main container of the tabs.
+• `tabContainer:` Specifies the class selector for the main container of the tabs.

 • `tabActive:` Specifies the active tab.